Center Tapped Full Wave Rectifier with capacitor filter

 The ripple factor shows the effectiveness of the filter and is defined as

 Where vr(pp) is the ripple voltage (peak-peak) and vdc value of the filtered output.
-The formulas for vdc and vr(pp) is given below
+The formulas for vdc and vr(pp) are given below

 Notice the frequency of the rectifier’s output waveform is twice the input frequency.